 - How visions for the future of a local area can be co-created with the public.

-We will also be joined by theatre artist David Finnigan (co-creator of CrimeForce, which debuted at Nesta’s 2018 FutureFest) who will be performing a hands-on demo of how to make (and break) the future in under 15 minutes.
+We were also joined by theatre artist David Finnigan (co-creator of CrimeForce, which debuted at Nesta’s 2018 FutureFest) who performed a hands-on demo of how to make (and break) the future in under 15 minutes.